What Hold's The Nucleus Together?

 - neucleon membrane number – equal to the neucleon number

 - neucleon number – The total number of neucleon cells packed below a charge shield.
 The maximum stable neucleon number found in nature is 126 with Lead-208 and Bismuth-209.
+This number is also the cluster number C.

 - neucleon synthesis – The manufacture of deuterons, helions, and neutrons.